mne-tools/mne-python/doc/_includes/inverse.rst

 Computation of the solution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The most straightforward approach to calculate the MNE is to employ expression
+The most straightforward approach to calculate the MNE is to employ the
-for the original or whitened inverse operator directly.
+expression of the original or whitened inverse operator directly.
 However, for
 computational convenience we prefer to take another route, which employs the
 singular-value decomposition (SVD) of the matrix